gmickel/CodeWhisper/README.md

 CodeWhisper is a powerful tool that bridges the gap between your codebase and Large Language Models (LLMs).
 It serves two primary functions:

-1.  **Blazing Fast Codebase to Prompt Generator**: Quickly transform your entire codebase into context-rich prompts for LLMs.
+1. **AI-Powered End-to-End Task Implementation**: Tackle complex, codebase-spanning tasks with ease.
+CodeWhisper doesn't just suggest snippets; it plans, generates, and applies comprehensive code changes across your entire project, from backend logic to frontend integration.

-2.  **Fully Customizable AI-Powered Code Generation Workflow**: Leverage AI to assist in various coding tasks, from planning to implementation.
+2. **Precision-Guided Context Curation for LLMs**: Harness the power of human insight to feed AI exactly what it needs.
+Quickly transform carefully selected parts of your codebase into rich, relevant context for LLMs, ensuring more accurate and project-aligned results.

-Whether you're tackling complex refactoring, conducting thorough code reviews, or seeking AI-driven architectural insights, CodeWhisper equips your AI tools with the comprehensive understanding they need.
+Whether you're implementing comprehensive features, tackling complex refactoring, conducting thorough code reviews, or seeking AI-driven architectural insights, CodeWhisper equips your AI tools with the comprehensive understanding they need.
 It's not just about coding assistance – it's about enabling AI to be a true collaborator in your software development process.

 ![CodeWhisper](https://raw.githubusercontent.com/gmickel/CodeWhisper/main/assets/worker_sm.jpg)